itslizkim/GIFFYMind/README.md

 ## Dev Tools
 - Front End:
   - `bootstrap` - serves as the base for this app's css structure
+  - `Reactjs` - creates the functionality in the game

 - Back End:
   - `Rails` - hosts the database server